invia-de/k8versiontrack/README.md

     Name: prometheus

 ```
-* TillerConnectionURI should be the full URI to Tiller, for example: tiller-deploy.kube-system:44134#
+* TillerConnectionURI should be the full URI to tiller, for example: tiller-deploy.kube-system:44134#
-* StaticFeeds are Feeds that would be parsed for latest Versions.
-The Installed Version is static
+* StaticFeeds are feeds that should be parsed for latest versions.
+The installed version is static and has to be filled manually for components that don't allow automatic parsing from feeds
-* FeedMap maps `Name` to Helms deployment `Name` and uses the configured Feed URL for finding the latest Version
+* FeedMap maps `Name` to helm's deployment `Name` and uses the configured feed URL to get the latest version

 ## Environment Variables for Configuration
 * **KVT_CONFIG_PATH:** Path to feeds.yaml config file.
 Default: `"./config"`